ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 Currently only designed for the gcov command (like LCOV for example).
 In the future we could configure this to work with other code coverage tools.

-This plugin currently uses [`gcovr`](https://www.gcovr.com/) to generate HTML and/or XML reports as a utility.
-The normal gcov plugin _must_ be run first for this report to generate.
+This plugin currently uses [`gcovr`](https://www.gcovr.com/) as a utility to generate HTML, XML, JSON, or Text reports.
+The normal gcov plugin _must_ be run first for these reports to generate.

 ## Installation

-Gcovr can be installed via pip like so:
+gcovr can be installed via pip like so:

 ```sh
 pip install gcovr